Parapuzosia (Austiniceras)

 Austiniceras is a subgenus of Parapuzosia, the shell of which is commonly large, moderately involute, high whorled, with flat or convex sides that converge on a narrowly rounded venter.
-Primary ribs are signoid or concave.
+Primary ribs are sigmoid or concave.
 Constrictions where present are rather shallow.
 The related subgenus P. (Parapuzosia) differs in having a more oval whorl section, stronger and straighter primary ribs, and a smooth outer whorl.